-Wedding and engagement rings hold great sentimental value for married couples.
-The rings are a symbol of the eternal vow they made to each other, and are an invaluable token of one of the happiest days of their life – their wedding day.
+Wedding and engagement rings hold great sentimental value for couples.
+The rings are a symbol of the eternal vow they made to each other, and are invaluable tokens of one of the happiest days of your life – your wedding day.

-Before they placed the ring on hand of their life partner, they put a great deal of care and thought into choosing the perfect ring for their future spouse.
+Before you place the ring on the hand of your life partner, you put a great deal of care and thought into choosing the perfect ring for your future spouse.

 So, it’s safe to say that it would be any spouses’ worst nightmare to lose or damage their wedding and engagement rings.

-Many couples opt to remove their rings when participating in highly active tasks, or if their job requires them to work with their hands for the greater part of the workday.
+Many couples opt to remove their rings when participating in highly active tasks, or at work if their job requires them to work with their hands.

-What most people don’t realize, is that removing their rings altogether can actually increase the chances of their ring getting lost, damaged or stolen.
+However, removing rings increases the chances of rings getting lost, damaged or stolen.

-To help avoid the devastation of damaging or losing a wedding ring, we have come up with a few tips to keep in mind when choosing an engagement or wedding ring for your significant other.
+To help avoid the devastation of damaging or losing a wedding ring, we’ve come up with a few tips to keep in mind when active couples decide it’s time to choose an engagement or wedding rings.

 Engagement Rings For Active Women

-Natural metals aren’t as popular with women’s engagement rings, ladies still like the look and feel of precious metals in their jewelry.
+Natural metals aren’t necessarily as popular with women’s engagement rings, as ladies still like the look and feel of precious metals in their jewelry.

-That being said, we would suggest going with the strongest of the precious metals, platinum.
-Not only does platinum provide more strength during everyday wear, it is also the least likely precious metal to cause an allergic reaction against her skin.
+That being said, for the highly-active woman, we would suggest choosing platinum, the strongest of the precious metals.
+Not only does platinum provide more strength during everyday activities, but it’s also the least likely precious metal to cause an allergic reaction against your skin.